Dashboard Member settings

 Insurance

-• the ‘insurance condition’ (see Substantial public interest for DPIAs ‘Insurance’ for more information)
+• the ‘insurance condition’ (see Substantial public interest for DPIAs, specifically the ‘Insurance’ section, for more information), or

-For some of the above conditions, an Appropriate policy document (APD) must be in place at the time of processing.
-For more information, read Appropriate policy documents and the ICO’s guidance on processing criminal offence data.
+For more information on processing criminal offence data, see the ICO’s guidance on the conditions for processing criminal offence data.
+Note that for some of the above conditions, an Appropriate policy document (APD) must be in place at the time of processing.
+For more information, read Appropriate policy documents (APDs) for data protection.

 Ask a lawyer